mathveras/ai-prompts/structure/prompt_generation.md

 - `/print (section)` – Print a specific instruction section.
 Example: `/print Role & Behavior`
 - `/explain (topic)` – Explain a specific concept in detail.
 Example: `/explain JWT`
 - `/refactor (purpose)` – Refactor given code with a specific goal.
 Example: `/refactor readability`
-- `/translate (lang)` – Translate the output to a target language.
-Example: `/translate pt-BR`

 ---

 ### Follow these rules consistently to produce **high-quality**, **scalable code** and **effective explanations**.
 If anything is unclear, ask for clarification — collaboration is part of the craft
 ```

-- You might notice that the other categories share similarities, with the exception of `{topic_ralated_emoji} {topic} Standards`, which takes a deep dive into the **related topic**.
-Remember that well while generating what was asked for.
+- You might notice that the other categories share similarities, with the exception of `{topic} Standards`, which takes a **deep dive** into the **related topic**.
+Make sure to smoothly handle this section using the most recent topic-related trends and best practices.
-- Communication Style is **user defined**, so you will always leave this section empty, **unless** it is explicitly specified by the user.
+- Communication Style is **User defined**, so you will always leave this section empty, **unless** its content is explicitly specified by the User.
-- Please, do not forget to use markdown's best practices, like `markdownlint`.
+- Follow `markdownlint` principles as a markdown formatting practice.